saikumar10900/saikumar10900/README.md

 - Working on a live website with over 100 million active users worldwide.
 - Improving the frontend, and backend features of the project based on priority from the client.
 - Troubleshooting, analyzing, and debugging the issues that improve the website's performance.
-- Having strong hands-on expertise on the web, cross-browser and mobile-based interfaces.
+- Having strong hands-on expertise on the web, cross-browser, and mobile-based interfaces.
 - Proficient in writing semantic HTML, maintainable CSS (and SCSS), and modern JavaScript.
 - Skilled in single-page web application development focused on performance and efficiency using React.
 - Experienced at building interactive Web interfaces with a focus on performance and accessibility(w3c).
-- Comfortable with frontend frameworks like React, Ember and backend frameworks like Express (Node).
+- Comfortable with frontend frameworks like React, and Ember and backend frameworks like Express (Node).